Employment & Industrial law

 - Tax – Contractors normally have an ABN and charge GST, while employees have PAYG tax deducted.

-- Whether the work can be delegated or must be done personally.
-A employee is required to do the work themselves, while a contractor can often have someone else perform the work.
+- Manner of work or whether the work can be delegated or must be done personally – An employee is required to do the work themselves, while a contractor can often have someone else perform the work.

-- How the parties characterize the relationship – while not conclusive, whether the parties describe the relationship as being contrcator or employee is a consideration.
+- How the parties characterize the relationship – While not conclusive, whether the parties describe the relationship as being between a contractor or an employee is a consideration.

 Adverse action is a term used in the Fair Work Act.
-Where adverse acted is taken by an employer or principal contractor for a prohibited reason, it is unlawful.
+Where adverse action is taken by an employer or principal contractor for a prohibited reason, it is unlawful.

-Adverse action includes the termination of employment, and any other action that causes a person determinant in their work.
+Adverse action includes the termination of employment, and any other action that causes a person detriment in their work.

-Unlike unfair dismissal claims, adverse action claims do not require a person to have been employed for more than 6 months, to to earn less than the high income threshold.
+Unlike unfair dismissal claims, adverse action claims do not require a person to have been employed for more than 6 months, or to earn less than the high income threshold.

 Employment is the contractual relationship between an employee and an employer.
-By defintion, all employees have a contract of employment.
+By definition, all employees have a contract of employment.

-The contract does not need to be in writing, but can consist of oral terms, or implied terms, as well as written ones.
+The contract does not need to be in writing and can consist of oral terms, implied terms, as well as written ones.

 One of the tasks an employment lawyer performs is working out the terms of the contract of employment.